Table of Contents

 How to Recover Data from BitLocker Encrypted Hard Drive

 Once your encrypted hard drive suffers from severe data loss, it's necessary to recover data with the best data recovery software.
-Decrypt your hard drive, and recover data with the disk drive data recovery software.
+Decrypt your hard drive, and recover data with the data recovery application.
 Here are the reasons why you choose this data recovery software:

 The new interface makes it extremely easy to start a recovery session.
 You do not need to have the technical background to use it.